UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 **Question 1**

-Which of statements is correct?
+Which of the statements is correct?

 <choice id="1" >